389ds/389ds.github.io/docs/389ds/design/audit-log-entry-attrs-design.md

 Design
 ------

-Add a new configuration setting **nsslapd-auditlog-display-attrs** that accepts a space or comma separated list of attributes that should be displayed in the audit log.
+Add a new configuration setting **nsslapd-auditlog-display-attrs** that accepts a space separated list of attributes that should be displayed in the audit log.
 This attribute should also accept **"*"** to display all the attributes from the entry.

 The unhashed userpassword attribute **unhashed#user#password**, used by winsync, is also automatically blocked from the output.